keziahhhf/serversideprocessing/README.md

 ### Step 1:

+clone the repository from GitHub.

 ### Step 2:

+create Django Admin project.

 ### Step 3:

+Create a new App under the Django Admin project.

 ### Step 4:

+Create python programs for views and urls to perform server side processing.

 ### Step 5:
+Create a HTML file to implement from based input and output.

 ### Step 6:

 Publish the website in the given URL.

 ## PROGRAM :